Samsung/tizen-docs/docs/application/dotnet/guides/applications/component-based-app.md

 ## Related Information
 - Dependencies
-  - Tizen 5.5 or Higher for Mobile (Tizen 6.5 for Widget component)
+  - Tizen 5.5 or Higher for Mobile
-  - Tizen 5.5 or Higher for Wearable (Tizen 6.5 for Widget component)
+  - Tizen 5.5 or Higher for Wearable